gbv/bartoc-dumps/README.md

+# BARTOC dumps

-This repository contains scripts to create JSKOS dumps and statistics of [BARTOC](http://bartoc.org/) to be published at
+This repository contains scripts to create JSKOS/RDF dumps and statistics of [BARTOC](http://bartoc.org/) to be published at
 <https://coli-conc.gbv.de/publications/bartoc/>.

+## Background

 The dumps are *not* based on the full downloads provided at
 <http://bartoc.org/de/download/> but on a mapping of RDFa output to JSKOS.